-The cost of the beer three friends can knock back watching a World Cup match at a South Delhi pub is what Ishwari’s family of 17 makes in a month — just around Rs 1,000 — stitching footballs in Kherkhi village near Meerut.
+The cost of the beer three friends can knock back watching a World Cup match at a South Delhi pub is what Ishwari’s family of 17 makes in a month — just around Rs.
+1,000 — stitching footballs in Kherkhi village near Meerut.
 Waking up early to deal with the household chores, the women and older children of the family settle down, after the men go out to work, to an arduous seven-hour routine.
-Ishwari, who is in her sixties, says the men don’t mind their women doing this work since it doesn’t involve their leaving the house except to bring raw materials and deliver the finished goods.
+Ishwari, who is in her 60s, says the men don’t mind the women in the family doing this work since it doesn’t involve their leaving the house except to bring raw materials and deliver the finished goods.
 The family’s one financial buffer is its small plot of agricultural land — most others in the football-stitching trade in the 50-odd villages around Meerut have no such additional sources of income.

 Ishwari’s family are Dalits — most ‘football-stitchers’ in the 50-odd villages around Meerut are either Muslims or landless Dalit labourers.
 In an average seven-hour work day, an adult can turn out three footballs; a child can make a maximum of two.
-For these, they are paid a measly Rs 3 if it’s a small to average sized football; Rs 5 for larger ones.
-A family of six, making around eight footballs a day, can expect not much more than Rs 600 to 900 a month, the amount varying according to demand.
-Footballs, even in the local retail market, are priced anywhere between Rs 100 to 300.
-If a stitch comes undone, the contractors deduct the repair cost from the labourers’ wages.
+For these, they are paid a measly Rs.
+3 if it’s a small to average sized football, Rs.
+5 for larger ones.
+A family of six, making around eight footballs a day, can expect not much more than Rs.
+600 to Rs.
+900 a month, the amount varying according to demand.
+Footballs, even in the local retail market, are priced anywhere between Rs.
+100 and Rs.
+300. If a stitch comes undone, the contractors deduct the repair cost from the labourers’ wages.
 In case of severe damage, such as a punctured bladder, the entire cost is recovered from the makers.

 On any given day in the tiny homes and narrow gullies of Sisola, considered the football-makers ‘headquarters’, all that can be seen of the village’s women and children are several scrawny backs hunched over the wooden apparatus of their trade, its dual needles darting in and out of the colourful pentagonal pieces of rubberised material it holds.
-However nimble one’s fingers, punctures from the sharp needles are frequent as are cuts from the silk threads used to suture the material.
-Then there’s the inevitable damage to the sight, brought on by the long hours of squinting.
+However nimble one’s fingers, punctures from the sharp needles are frequent, as are cuts from the silk threads used to suture the material.
+Then there’s the inevitable damage to eyesight, brought on by the long hours of squinting.
 “They’ve never been trained by anyone to sit properly,” says local activist Sher Mohammad Khan, “and they end up with back problems.”
-With no local health care systems, the villagers prefer to rely on rough-and-ready home methods.
-Even if there are the rare doctors, the villagers are unable to afford the costs.
+With no local healthcare systems, the villagers prefer to rely on rough-and-ready home methods.
+Even if there are the rare doctors, they are unable to afford the costs.

 The story told from the contractor’s side may seem marginally better.
-Chandarbhan, 60, is one of the handful of contractors in Sisola.
-According to him, the wage per unit is fixed according to the size of the football: Rs 4 for the smallest, and Rs 5.5 for larger ones.
+Chandarbhan, 60, is one of a handful of contractors in Sisola.
+He says the wage per unit is fixed according to the size of the football: Rs.
+4 for the smallest, and Rs.
+5.5 for larger ones.
 Tell him that the villagers have stated different figures, and he turns his head away in denial.
-Contractors like Chandarbhan buy the synthetic football material in sheets from rubber industry agents at Rs 26 per piece.
+Contractors like Chandarbhan buy the synthetic football material in sheets from rubber industry agents at Rs.
+26 per piece.
 The sheets are then machine-cut into pentagonal pieces.
 One sheet makes a single football.
-Add to this: thread at Rs 220 per kg; another Rs 3 (or four, if you like) for labour — the total cost of production is around Rs 31 or 32 for one football.
+Add to this: thread at Rs.
+220 per kilo, another Rs.
+3-4 for labour — the total cost of production is around Rs.
+31-32 for one football.
 Averting his eyes, Chandarbhan says he sells to the distributor at a maximum profit of a rupee or two.
 The labour rate has been unchanged for the last 10 years, if not more.
 “We also worked at this rate,” claims Chandarbhan.
 Mention inflation and he mumbles something incoherent.

 What about the repair deductions and the threats of getting his work done by others if his rates are refused?
 Chandarbhan maintains that he pays for damages from his own pocket; for the rest he has a pragmatic explanation.
 “There’s so much unemployment in this country; at least we’re giving them work so they can support themselves.”
 Chandarbhan has two children; one of them assists him while the other is in college.
 “I’ll make my second son a supplier or a distributor,” he says.